upewpi/documents/bylaws.md

 ### Section IV: Election of the Officers

-1. The Officers of the Chapter shall be elected at the first general body meeting of  the fall semester (B Term).
+1. The Officers of the Chapter shall be elected at the first general body meeting of  the fall semester (C Term).
-2. Installation of Officers shall take place at the first day of C term.
+2. Installation of Officers shall take place at the first day of D term.
 3. The newly elected Officers shall assume their duties upon installation.
 4. In order to be eligible to hold office, the member must have been active at time of induction and must maintain active status for the remainder of their elected term.
-5. The confidentially of all votes should be maintained.
+5. The confidentiality of all votes should be maintained.
 6. Voting shall be done in the order of: President, Secretary, Treasurer, and all additional officers.
 Voting shall take place between speeches for each position.
 7. Vacancies in any office shall be filled by special election held at the next general body meeting.